Lynching of Raymond Byrd

 Raymond Arthur Byrd (April 2, 1895 – August 15, 1926) was an African-American farmhand who was lynched by a mob in Wythe County, Virginia on August 15, 1926.

-Byrd was born in Speedwell, Virginia to Stephen and Josephine Sheffey Byrd.
+Byrd was born in Speedwell, Virginia, to Stephen and Josephine Sheffey Byrd.
 Byrd was the second of four children born in the family.
 He lived in the Black Lick district of Wythe County and was accused of rape and subsequently lynched by a mob on August 15, 1926.
 Byrd was kidnapped from the Wytheville jail by a mob of masked men, shot, bludgeoned, and dragged several miles before being hanged from a tree branch.
 Byrd's lynching became the subject of national news and prompted anti-lynching legislation to be signed into law by Governor Harry F. Byrd of Virginia in 1928.
-The only man indicted by a grand jury for the lynching, Floyd Willard, was acquitted after only ten minutes of deliberation during the trial on July 19, 1927.
+The only man indicted by a grand jury for the lynching, Floyd Willard, was acquitted by an all-white jury after only ten minutes of deliberation during the trial on July 19, 1927.

 Background

 Raymond Byrd was a 31-year-old married man at the time of his death.
 He married Tennessee (Tennie) Hawkins in 1919 and the couple had three children, named Edith, Josephine, and Hazel.
 A veteran of World War 1, he had served in 807th Pioneer Infantry in France.
 He was employed as a farmhand by Grover Grubb, a white property owner and father of three daughters.
 On July 23, 1926, one of Grubb's daughters, Minnie, gave birth in the back of a car en route to the local hospital, to a baby, named Clara (1926–1979), she had conceived with Byrd.
 Grover Grubb was enraged and demanded that the Commonwealth Attorney, H.M.
 Heuser, prosecute Byrd for rape.
 Heuser and a private lawyer hired by Grubb, Stuart B. Cambell, interviewed Minnie, Essie May, and the third daughter, named Nell, who was twelve years old at the time.
 The team of white lawyers determined that Minnie and Essie May consented to having sexual relations with Byrd several times in the past year, but since they were both legal adults, no charges could be brought up against Byrd on those grounds.
 He was accused of molesting the underage daughter named Nell.
 The prosecuting attorneys charged Byrd for this crime.
 Wythe County Sheriff W.C.
 Kincer arrested Byrd peacefully while the latter was attending a wake on August 7, 1926.
-Raymond Byrd was transported to the jail in Wytheville, Wythe County where he was guarded by Claude Richardson.
+Raymond Byrd was transported to the jail in Wytheville, Wythe County, where he was guarded by Claude Richardson.